ethinethin/DDO-1/README.md

 # DDO-1

-In the fictional 1960s, engineers developed the inexpensive and popular minicomputer called the Dynamic Data Organizer model 1, or DDO-1.
-This was a 16-bit computer that ran with a small instruction set (only 6 memory-requiring instructions), a low amount of resources (two 16-bit registers, one 1-bit register, 65,535 16-bit words of random access memory), and a few peripherals.
+This project is a simulator for an artificial computer architecture called the Dynamic Data Organizer model 1, or DDO-1.
+It is a Turing-complete 16-bit computer that uses a small instruction set (6 memory-requiring instructions and a handful of bit-coded micro-instructions).
+It has two 16-bit registers (AC and PC), a 1-bit register (L, which functions as a carry flag), 65,535 16-bit words of random access memory, and some peripherals.

-This project is an attempt to bring this computer back to reality by implementing a basic, portable simulator.
+Implemented so far:

+A majority of the instructions are in place and I have tested and validated about half of them.
+Right now, the panel displayed the PC (top row), and the L + AC (bottom row).
+I need to implement a way to load programs from a file.
+I also need to write an assembler so I don't have to manually assemble files.